RealCaddish/trailBlogger/README.md

    - Green: Hiked trails
    - Yellow: Unhiked trails
 3. **Filter Trails**: Use the filter buttons to show All, Hiked, or Unhiked trails
-4. **Trail Details**: Click on any trail on the map or in the sidebar to view/edit details
+4. **Trail Details**: Click on any trail on the map or in the sidebar to view trail details in the description panel
+5. **Description Panel**: The right-side panel shows detailed information about the selected trail, including photos and blog posts

 ### Adding Trails